 Most online banks offer checking accounts with little to no minimums, and little to no fees to worry about.
 They also have some of the best mobile apps, making banking on-the-go easier than ever.

-These are the five best online checking accounts available in 2017:
+Here are our favorite checking accounts available in 2017:

-1. Aspiration – The Summit Account: Unlimited ATM fee reimbursement + 1.00% APY
+2. No ATM fees: Aspiration – The Summit Account – Unlimited ATM fee reimbursement + 1.00% APY

-Aspiration is a unique (recently created) company that is trying to change the face of banking.
-It has lofty ambitions – which translates into great consumer value.
+Aspiration is a unique company that is trying to change the face of banking.
 This account is a great way to avoid fees.
 There is no monthly fee and no minimum deposit.
 Even better, there are no ATM fees and unlimited reimbursement of ATM fees charged by others.
 You can use your ATM card anywhere in the world and never pay a dime.

 You decide how much you want to pay for the account – and that can be $0.
 Aspiration is making the bet that you will appreciate the value and decide to pay them something.
 But you are not obligated to make any payment.